contentstack/contentstack-snipcart-nodejs-demo/README.md

-## Create an ecommerce website using Snipcart and Built.io Contentstack
+## Create an ecommerce website using Snipcart and Contentstack

-**About Built.io Contentstack**: Built.io Contentstack is a headless CMS with an API-first approach that puts content at the centre.
+**About Contentstack**: [Contentstack](https://www.contentstack.com/) is a headless CMS with an API-first approach that puts content at the centre.
 It is designed to simplify the process of publication by separating code from content.

-**About this project**: Create a professional website using Snipcart and Built.io Contentstack.
+**About this project**: Create a professional website using Snipcart and Contentstack.

 ![Homepage Screenshot](./sample-homepage-screenshot.png?raw=true "Homepage screenshot")
 ![Product page Screenshot](./sample-product-screenshot.png?raw=true "Product page screenshot")